 5. Bronchial asthma;

-6. Glomerulopathy.
+6. Glomerulopathies.

-• Nocturnal snoring and trouble breathing during sleep;
+• Nocturnal snoring and sleep disordered breathing;

 • Frequent respiratory infections with diagnosed adenoiditis;

-• Recurrent sinusitis, otitis media.
+• Recurrent sinusitis, otitis.

 1. Age up to two years;